bram209/leptosfmt/README.md

 newline_style = "Auto" # "Unix", "Windows" or "Auto"
 attr_value_brace_style = "WhenRequired" # "Always", "AlwaysUnlessLit", "WhenRequired" or "Preserve"
 macro_names = [ "leptos::view", "view" ] # Macro names which will be formatted

+# Attribute values can be formatted by custom formatters
+# Every attribute name may only select one formatter (this might change later on)
+[attr_values]
+class = "Tailwind" # "Tailwind" is the only attribute value formatter available for now
 ```

 To see what each setting does, the see [configuration docs](./docs/configuration.md)